 Congratulations!
 You have been given $1,000,000.
 As a part of this inheritance, you have been given guidelines to follow for how to spend it.
 Make sure the follow the guidelines to the letter so you don’t hurt Grandma Irene’s feelings.

 Who doesn’t dream about what they would do with a million dollars?
 The set up at 4mula Fun will not only get kids thinking creatively but critically as well.

-What middle schooler doesn’t want to graph SpongeBob?
-Of course, don’t tell them that’s what their graphing.
-Hand them the instructions and say, “I wonder how much of this you will have to graph before you figure out who it is?”
+What middle schooler doesn’t need some extra practice with plotting points on the coordinate plane?
+And even better, they’re find a hidden picture when they finish graphing!
+Of course, don’t tell them what they’re graphing.
+Hand them the instructions and say, “I wonder how much of this you will have to graph before you figure out what it is?”

 A simple memory game.
 All you have to do is print.
 I’m sure your middle school student can handle cutting everything out 🙂 This is a great way to easily practice solving linear equations.